KanvaBhatia/Data-Science-Projects/Practice Code/DataCamp/2. Intermediate Python/readme.md

 # DataCamp's Intermediate Python Course

+- Scatterplots, Histograms,
-Explored Scatter plots (and the size argument) and Histograms with data on gdp per capita and life expectancy using matplotlib, and pandas
+- Exploring data on gdp per capita and life expectancy using matplotlib, and pandas
-Learned to use Dictionaries (keys & values), nested dictionaries, with dataframes and dictionaried (make a dictionary a data frame)
+- Using Dictionaries (keys & values), nested dictionaries, with dataframes
-Dived deeper into to pandas subsetting, seried and dataframes, using loc and iloc
+- Dived deeper into to pandas subsetting, series and dataframes, using loc and iloc

-To be continued.....
+- Logic and Control flow
+- While and For Loops